The Worst Mistakes You Can Make When Booking a Vacation Online

 Eaton recently booked a getaway to St. Lucia with her husband and three kids, and was pleased with the quiet, low-key resort they chose—one several disappointed party people had rated Poor on TripAdvisor.

 Believing everything travel writers say

-Here’s a dirty little secret: contemporary travel writing wouldn’t exist, were it not for the “press trip” or “familiarization trip.”
-That’s where a resort, resort chain, visitors and convention bureau, or other entity with a vested interest, hosts travel writers at their destination, picking up the travel, accommodation, activities and meal costs.
+Here’s a dirty little secret: influencers and contemporary travel writers wouldn’t exist were it not for the “press trip” or “familiarization trip.”
+That’s where a resort, resort chain, visitors and convention bureau, or other entity with a vested interest, hosts influencers and writers at their destination, picking up the travel, accommodation, activities and meal costs.

-While sponsored trips are necessary—most magazines and websites don’t pay writers well enough to cover trip expenses—do be aware why a specific resort is featured in a story.
+While sponsored trips are necessary—most magazines and websites don’t pay writers well enough to cover trip expenses—do be aware why a specific resort is featured in a story or social feed.

 Looking for travel inspiration?
 Here are 50 London attractions sure to spark your wanderlust.